Occupational Safety and Health Act 1994

-The Occupational Safety and Health Act 1994 (Akta Keselamatan dan Kesihatan Pekerjaan 1994) is a piece of Malaysian legislation which was gazetted on 24 February 1994 by the Malaysian Parliament.
+The Occupational Safety and Health Act 1994 (Akta Keselamatan dan Kesihatan Pekerjaan 1994) is a piece of Malaysian legislation which governs the safety, health and welfare of workers during work.

 The principle of the Act is "To make further provision for securing that safety, health and welfare of persons at work, for protecting others against risks to safety or health in connection with the activities of persons at work, to establish the National Council for Occupational Safety and Health and for matters connected therewith."

 The Act applies throughout Malaysia to the industries specified in the First Schedule.
 Nothing in this act shall apply to work aboard ships governed by the Merchant Shipping Ordinance 1952 [Ord.
 No. 70 of 1952], the Merchant Shipping Ordinance 1960 of Sabah [Sabah Ord.
 No. 11 of 1960] or Sarawak [Sarawak Ord.
 No. 2 of 1960] or the armed forces.

 Structure

 The Occupational Safety and Health Act 1994, in its current form (1 January 2006), consists of 15 Parts containing 67 sections and 3 schedules (including no amendment).